udexon/5CSM/SMOCL/README.md

 The version of RPN for nSM is called 5GL, the Fifth Generation Graph Language, as a pun to Forth.

-Besides "unifying" all programming languages, 5GL may also serve as a platform for "stack machine opcode interchange" (SMOPINT) -- as most popular programming languages today actually employ stack machine as interpreter.
+Besides "unifying" all programming languages, 5GL may also serve as a platform for "stack machine opcode interchange" (SMOPINT) -- as most popular programming languages today actually employ stack machine as interpreter: PHP, JavaScript, Java, Python, Ruby, ....
 Is it possible to create a translation layer so that stack machine opcodes (SMOP) in one programming language (e.g. PHP) can be executed by the interpreter of another programming language (e.g. JavaScript)?
+It does not seem to be an overtly complicated task after you spend a few days studying examples given in this article.

 SMOCL (Stack Machine OpenCL) illustrates some of the more urgent, practical and interesting issues concerning SMOPINT.
 These issues include: What are the essential differences between a Forth program and a C program?